 Students have the option to include both of our data science courses on their CAO form to ensure that they can accept an offer for the Level 6 course if they do not meet the requirements for the Level 8 course.
 View the course pages for further information:

-Remember that our Alternative Mathematics Exam will take place in August which will allow you to pursue the course even if you’re worried about the Higher Level Maths entry requirement.
+Remember that our Alternative Mathematics Exam will take place on Thursday 15th September which will allow you to pursue the course even if you’re worried about the Higher Level Maths entry requirement.

 To get to know the course even better, listen to Dr Arghir-Nicolae Moldovan, Programme Director of the BSc (Hons) in Data Science, discuss the structure of the programme, the employment opportunities it offers along with the support the college provides for our students in this video: